The Morey Corporation

 Now we know exactly what a commercial vehicle is, but how are they classified?

-There are 8 classes of commercial motor vehicles in the US and they can be subdivided into 3 general categories: light-duty, medium-duty and heavy-duty.
+In the US, there are 8 classes of commercial motor vehicles, which can be subdivided into 3 general categories: light-duty, medium-duty, and heavy-duty.

 What is a Gross Vehicle Weight Rating (GVWR)?